AthanorLabs/atomic-swap/docs/mainnet.md

 ## Relayer

 The Ethereum network requires that users have ether in an account to be able to execute any transactions from that account.
 For ETH-takers, this means that they would need to have an already-funded account to claim their swap funds.
-However, this is not ideal as it harms the private of the swap users.
+However, this is not ideal for privacy.
 A workaround is to have users relay transactions on behalf of others, meaning that the relayer would pay the gas fee for the swap claim transaction and receive a small portion of the funds in return.

 To run a node as a relayer, pass the `--relayer` flag to `swapd`:
 ```bash
 ./bin/swapd --env stagenet --eth-endpoint MAINNET_ENDPOINT --relayer
 ```

-Note: the current fee sent to relayers is 0.009 ETH per swap.
+**Note:** the current fee sent to relayers is 0.009 ETH per swap.
 Subtract the gas cost from this to determine how much profit will be made.
 The gas required to do a relayer-claim transaction is `102048` gas.
 Multiply this by the transaction gas price for the gas cost.
 The gas price is set via oracle unless you manually set it with the `personal_setGasPrice` RPC call.

 ## swapcli commands